Hasbi-sabah/OctAPI/README.md

 OctAPI provides a seamless way to explore and manage your API routes within Visual Studio Code.
 Here are its key features:

 - **Smart Route Detection** – Scans all files within a user-defined directory to identify API routes.
-- **Framework Support** – Works with Express, NestJS, Koa, Flask, and FastAPI.
+- **Framework Support** – Works with Express.js, NestJS, Next.js, Koa, Flask, and FastAPI.
 - **Smart File Watching & Caching** – Automatically detects file changes and updates routes in real time.
 - **Jump to Code** – Clicking a route takes you directly to the exact line where it's defined.
 - **Quick Copy with Prefixing** – Hover over a route to reveal a copy button, with an option to specify a route prefix.